ozydingo/abigstick/_posts/2019-05-06-cloudformation.md

 * For most communications between these components, we needed to declare or have given for us some IAM role.
 Most of the time, for these roles, we were able to use "managed policies", but sometimes we needed to specify the policy documents manually.
 In some cases, when we needed to grant permission to a service to invoke a lambda function, we didn't create an IAM role but instead defined a concept that AWS doesn't seem to have a consistent name for, sometimes a "Function Policy", sometimes a "Lambda Permission", elsewhere a "Trust Policy".

-Moving forward, I'd definitely encourage to beef up the Lambda code, for example by adding error handling, file type validation, and such.
-I may soon come back and add additional template layers that work with separate files instead of inline code, perhaps add on a few more AWS services / resources, and even create a Lambda function that can spin up this template on the fly -- but I've had quite enough for now, so bye!
+Nex steps?
+I'd definitely encourage to beef up the Lambda code, for example by adding error handling, file type validation, and such.
+There are plenty more AWS services to play with spinning up via CloudFormation.
+It'd also be cool to set up this deploy process o trigger on-demand via a separate Lambda function or web server -- imagine allowing users to log in and in doing so launch this or even a customized stack specific to their user session!

+But I've had quite enough for now, so bye!